jallen9/Project-3/README.md

 11 No sensitive api keys are exposed, they are stored in express via keys.js, never exposed in client files.

 TODO:
-- Get the heroku nameserver urls, assign the cannaberproviders.com domain nameservers to the heroku nameservers..
+- Setup heroku deployment from github project.
+Then assign the cannaberproviders.com domain to heroku name servers.
-ex: heroku name server is ns1.heroku.com  go to google domains, manage, change nameservers to ns1.heroku.com  wait about an hour for it to reflect.
 - Once domain is setup with host, we need to update the google oauth source/destination addresses if it's broken, in the google dev console.